Apr 7, 2016

 3. Know Your Product as Your Customer Sees It

-Knowing your product and their features is only part of this pillar.
-Your sales reps add value to your customers by not only understanding their product features, but by shining a torch on how to apply them to your buyer’s specific needs and issues.
+Knowing your product and their features are only part of this pillar.
+Your sales reps add value to your customers by not only understanding their product features but by shining a torch on how to apply them to your buyer’s specific needs and issues.
 They should be asking themselves how does the product solve the buyer’s problem?
 How often do the customers use the product and for what purpose?
-What will be the impact to the customer if they purchase this product (for example will it increase their revenue or save time perhaps)?
+What will be the impact on the customer if they purchase this product (for example will it increase their revenue or save time perhaps)?